Difference Between LED and OLED

 LED (Light-emitting diode) is a device that works on the principle of Electroluminescence and was invented in 1907 by H.J Round.

 Its first production took place in October 1962.
-It is basically a semiconductor light source that gives out light when an electric current is passed through it.
+It is a semiconductor light source that gives out light when an electric current passes through it.

-The electrons that are present in the semiconductor combine with the electron holes and release energy in the arrangement of photons.
+The electrons in the semiconductor combine with the electron holes and release energy in the arrangement of photons.

-They have a faster switching and are small in size which is a very big advantage as even though they are small they emit a good amount of light to a far range.
+They have faster switching and are small, which is a very big advantage as even though they are small, they emit a good amount of light to a far range.

 LEDs are mostly used as gauge lights for electronic devices.
-They are also used in several other devices even for showpieces and flashlights.
+They are also used in several other devices, including showpieces and flashlights.

-LED has a voltage source linked to the positive side of the anode and the negative side is linked to the cathode side.
-LED has a very technical working but its uses and its practical applications are almost limitless.
+LED has a voltage source linked to the positive side of the anode, and the negative side is linked to the cathode side.
+LED is very technical, but its uses and practical applications are almost limitless.

 led